-- Neither gain nor loss is recognized because of the basis rules for gift property, or - The initial basis depends on fair market value as of the date of the gift and you neither know nor can readily ascertain this value.
+• Neither gain nor loss is recognized because of the basis rules for gift property, or

+• The initial basis depends on FMV as of the date of the gift and you neither know nor can readily ascertain this value.

 Short sales.
-In the case of a short sale, report the adjusted basis of the security delivered to close the short sale
+In the case of a short sale, report the adjusted basis of the security delivered to close the short sale.

 Wash sales.
 If a customer acquired securities that caused a loss from a sale of other securities to be both nondeductible under section 1091 and the loss was reported as a wash sale adjustment on a Form 1099-B for the sale at a loss, increase the adjusted basis of the acquired securities by the amount of the disallowed loss.
-For 2011 through 2013, the wash sale adjustment was reported in box 5.
-In 2014 and 2015, the wash sale adjustment was reported in boxes 1f and 1g.
-Beginning in 2016, the wash sale adjustment is reported in box 1g.